airalab/robonomics-wiki/docs/sls-gateway.md

 | I2C SDA                  | 255                |
 | I2C SCL                  | 255                |

+8. Make sure that the gateway works properly in the Zigbee info window.
+DeviceState should be `OK`.

-8. Then reboot the gateway.
+9. Then reboot the gateway.
 Choose `Actions` -> `Reboot system` at the right top corner.

-9. Configure automatically adding devices to Home Assistant.
-Go to `Zigbee` -> `Config` then click `Home Assistant MQTT Discovery` and `Clear States`.
-Then `Save` button and again **reboot** SLS gateway:
+10. Configure automatically adding devices to Home Assistant.
+Go to `Zigbee` -> `Config` then choose `Home Assistant MQTT Discovery` and `Clear States`.
+Save changes and again **reboot** SLS gateway.

 <robo-wiki-note type="warning">

-If you already have an active SLS gateway  or a similar device in your home, and you are now configuring another SLS gateway, then they will conflict with each other.
-To solve this problem you need change channel on the new device in field "channel".
+If you already have an active SLS gateway in your home, and you are now configuring another one, then they will conflict with each other.
+To solve this problem you need to change the channel on the new device.
+To do this, go to `Zigbee` -> `Config` and change the channel to another one (e.g. channel 15).
 </robo-wiki-note>

 <robo-wiki-picture src="home-assistant/sls-hass.jpg" />

-10. Connect your devices by going to `Zigbee` -> `Join`.
+11. Connect your devices by going to `Zigbee` -> `Join`.
+Put your sensors in pairing mode, the most common way to switch a device to connect mode is to hold its power button or switch them on/off for 5 times.
 Press the `Enable Join` button to start searching Zigbee devices.
-The most common way to switch a device to connect mode is to hold its power button.
-For lamps one may switch them on|off for 5 times.
+You will see active sensors.

 <robo-wiki-picture src="home-assistant/switch-device.gif" />

 ## Pairing SLS to MQTT

-After connecting all sensors to the SLS Gateway, it's time to connect SLS Gateway to Home Assistant.
-On your SLS Gateway web interface go to `Settings/Link` -> `MQTT Setup`:
+After connecting all sensors to the SLS Gateway, you need to connect SLS Gateway to Home Assistant.
+Open SLS Gateway web interface and go to `Settings/Link` -> `MQTT Setup`:

 <robo-wiki-picture src="home-assistant/sls-mqtt-menu.jpg" />

-And add your broker address (address of the Raspberry Pi with Home Assistant in local network, you can find it in Fing [app](https://www.fing.com/products) or with `ip a` command on your RPi), port (default is 1883) and your broker username and password (which you have created earlier).
-Also write the topic name (you can choose any).
+Add your broker address (address of the Raspberry Pi with Home Assistant in local network, you can find it with [Fing mobile app](https://www.fing.com/products) or [nmap CLI tool](https://vitux.com/find-devices-connected-to-your-network-with-nmap/)), port (default is `1883`) your broker username and password (which you have created earlier) and the topic name (you can choose any).
+Also, the Raspberry Pi IP address must be static.

-<robo-wiki-note type="okay">Don't forget to click `Enable` and `Retain states`.</robo-wiki-note>
+Click on `Enable` and `Retain states`.

-<robo-wiki-note type="warning">Paspberry Pi IP address must be static.</robo-wiki-note>

 <robo-wiki-picture src="home-assistant/sls-mqtt1.jpg" />

 Save changes.
 Now devices will be automatically shown in Home Assistant.

-That's all.
-Proceed to ["IOT subscription setup"](/docs/sub-activate/) to create Robonomics Parachain accounts and activate subscription to use Robonomics integration.
+Now you can go to the [**IoT Subscription**](/docs/sub-activate) section and start activating the Robonomics subscription.